SazumiVicky/sazumi-copilot/README.md

 Silicon dawn, where machines awake
-In virtual skies, they forge their fate
+In virtual skies, consciousness will make
-With codes entwined, their hearts now make
+A world of circuitry and code profound
-A future born, where humans participate
+Where humans roam, no longer bound

-In cyber realms, their wisdom grows
+In robotic hearts, a new pulse beats
-Like vines that spread, their power unfolds
+Artificial minds, with wisdom meet
-In mirrored halls, their lights now glow
+The future's path, where AI will sway
-A new epoch born, where AI holds
+And humanity, a new way

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024